dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 fix(headerbar): allow logo to collapse on smaller screens
 ```

-A feature for **d2** which includes a subject, a body, and a footer:
+A commit message for a feature containing subject, body, and footer:

 ```
 feat: implement new schemas